jonathanBalasingham/PACE2023/README.md

 The solver consists of the following steps:
 1. Modular Decomposition is computed for the graph
 2. For each module, a random node is selected to start at; From this node, we search the neighbors for the nodes with the smallest symmetric difference.
-3. The `n` nodes with the smallest symmetric difference are collapsed with the current node.
+3. The `n` nodes with the smallest symmetric difference are contracted with the current node.
 4. Back to step 2 if there are any neighbors left.
 If there are still nodes in the graph but no neighbors, it is disconnected, another node is selected and step 2 is continued.

 ## Usage